paganotoni/tomus/README.md

 func something() {
-    monitoringTools.logger.Info("This is the way to use tomus logger") }
+    monitoringTools.Logger().Info("This is the way to use tomus logger") }

 ```